calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

 ## Signal definitions

-Signal definitions need to be speciifed in tab "Signals".
+Signal definitions need to be specified in tab "Signals".

 - **Signal Name:** Name of the signal.
 Needs to comply with C-identifier syntax and needs to be unique per network.